kyma-project/kyma/docs/security/10-04-not-enough-permissions.md

 }
 ```

-4. If the value is `false`, make sure that you have a valid account in your IDP.
+4. If the value is `false`, it means that IDP was unable to verify your email address.
+Contact your IDP for further guidance.